Dudley Seers

 Dudley Seers CMG (1920–1983) was a British/New Zealand economist who specialized in development economics.
 He was born a single child of Mabel (Hallett) Seers and George C Seers.
 George C Seers took the family across the world including New Zealand where George C Seers was the managing director of General Motors New Zealand working with (the Honourable) R Semple, the then Minister of Transport and Minister of Public Works.
 From his time in New Zealand, he entered military service with the New Zealand Royal Navy during WWII.
 After he taught at Oxford and then worked for various UN institutions.
 He was the director of the Institute of Development Studies at the University of Sussex from 1967 till 1972.

+WW2 Military Service

 During WWII he served in the Royal New Zealand Navy, reaching the rank of Sub Lieutenant.
 One of the many WWII missions he was involved with was Operation Starkey.
 He served on HMS Cook and at HMS King Alfred.
 He was discharged from the Navy with full honours after receiving an injury to his left hand.
 He became a New Zealand citizen from serving in the Royal New Zealand Navy.